Women in the Protestant Reformation: Marriage of nuns

 A new phenomenon during the Reformation was the abolition of the female convents and the marriage of former nuns.
 When the nunneries were closed, nuns were formally allowed to return to their families or marry.

 The most famous example was the former nun Katharina von Bora, who married the reformer Martin Luther.
 Other examples were former abbess Charlotte of Bourbon, former abbess Katharina von Zimmern of Fraumünster Abbey in Zürich, and former abbess Birgitta Botolfsdotter of Vadstena Abbey in Sweden.
+Charlotte of Bourbon, who was forced to become a nun by her family against her own will, ran away from the convent to the Protestant Electorate of the Palatinate, and married to the Protestant William the Silent, Prince of Orange in 1575.
 There were cases in which former nuns married former monks, such as when the Swedish nun Ingeborg Åkesdotter married the former monk Hans Klasson Kökkemäster, who became a Lutheran priest after the Swedish Reformation.

-While these marriages were officially encouraged by the reformers, they were nevertheless in practice seen as controversial by the public who were raised to believe in the sanctity in the celibacy of priests, monks and nuns, and Katharina von Bora was by some considered to be a horrible role model for women who, like herself, had married priests, as well as for former nuns who had left their convents.
+The marriage of nuns still remained controversial in the eyes of the public, however.
+While these marriages were officially encouraged by the reformers, they were nevertheless in practice seen as controversial by the public, who were raised to believe in the sanctity in the celibacy of priests, monks and nuns.
+Katharina von Bora was thus by some considered to be a horrible role model for women who, like herself, had married priests, as well as for former nuns who had left their convents, despite the official doctrine.